 At Queensway, we endeavour to promote an understanding and familiarity of a wide range of time periods throughout history, covering historical time periods in Britain and across the world.
 We believe that children should have a secure understanding of events which have happened in the past and how these have had an impact on the way we live today, in line with the national curriculum.

 In Foundation Stage, Humanities is interwoven throughout the EYFS curriculum to ensure a breadth of adult-led and child-led learning experiences.
-Humanities fall within the ‘understanding the world’ strand of the early years' framework, which encompasses the following Early Learning Goals: Past and Present; People, Culture and Communities; The Natural World.
+Humanities fall within the ‘understanding the world’ strand of the Early Years' framework, which encompasses the following Early Learning Goals: Past and Present; People, Culture and Communities; The Natural World.
 In History, children are encouraged to appreciate the basic concept of chronology within their own lives and the lives of people in their social circle.
-Children at the expected level of development will: talk about the lives of the people around them and their roles in society; now some similarities and differences between things in the past and now, drawing on their experiences and what has been read in class; understand the past through settings, characters and events encountered in books read in class and storytelling.
+Children at the expected level of development will: talk about the lives of the people around them and their roles in society; know some similarities and differences between things in the past and now, drawing on their experiences and what has been read in class; understand the past through settings, characters and events encountered in books read in class and storytelling.

 In Key Stage 1, we focus on the history of the local area and community, as well as widening the children’s understanding with studies about important historical figures, such as Florence Nightingale, and events in Britain such as the Great Fire of London.